Bryan-Nolan/goldhearthealing/README.md

 - __The landing page image__

   - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to Gold Heart Healing with an eye catching animation to grab their attention
+  - This section introduces the user to Gold Heart Healing with an eye catching animation to grab their attention.
+  - The links contain in tkhe main image direct the user to a more detailed explainatiuon of service to help them understand and therefore engae more with site.

 ![Landing Page]/*Main Page Image*/

-- __Club Ethos Section__

-  - The club ethos section will allow the user to see the benefits of joining the Gold Heart Healing meetups, as well as the benefits of running overall.
-  - This user will see the value of signing up for the Gold Heart Healing meetups.
-This should encourage the user to consider running as their form of exercise.

 ![About]/*About Image*/